Nice Horse: Career

-Project Wild

 Nice Horse placed second in the 2017 Project Wild competition hosted by Calgary radio station Wild 95.3.

-Horses 4 Heroes

 Nice Horse teamed up with Can Praxis with Horses 4 Heroes.
 This foundation uses horses in order to help veterans with posttraumatic stress disorder (PTSD).
 The band has done concerts in order to raise money and awareness for this foundation.
 They also released a standalone single entitled "O Holy Night" in 2017 with all proceeds going towards this foundation.